kyma-project/kyma/docs/03-tutorials/00-application-connectivity/ra-05-reconnect-runtime-agent-with-compass.md

-# Reconnect Runtime Agent With Compass
+# Reconnect Runtime Agent with Compass

 This tutorial shows how to reconnect Runtime Agent with Compass after the established connection was lost.